boost-cmake/bcm/doc/src/BCMPackage.rst

 .. option:: DEPENDS <boost-dependencies>...

-This specifies the internal boost dependecies, that is, dependencies on other boost libraries.
+This specifies internal boost dependencies, that is, dependencies on other boost libraries.
 The libraries should not be prefixed with ``boost_`` nor ``boost::``.